layer5io/layer5-academy/content/challenges/11111111-1111-1111-1111-111111111111/configure-argo-cd-image-updater-challenge/content/registries/_index.md

     credentials: secret:argocd/ghcr-secret#token
 ```

 For registry authentication, in the credentials section, we are using a Kubernetes secret.
 The **#token** part refers to the specific key (usually containing a personal access token or authentication token) inside the secret.
-The token must have at least **read:packages** permissions.
+The token must have at least **read:packages** permission.
 Here is a manifest of the Kubernetes secret which has to be applied in the **argocd** namespace:

 ```yaml
 apiVersion: v1